wazuh/wazuh-documentation/source/amazon/use-cases/ec2.rst

 Stop instances in EC2
 -------------------------

-When an instance in EC2 is stopped, ``rule 80308`` will apply and an alert will be generated as shown below:
+When an instance in EC2 is stopped, rule ``80308`` will match and an alert will be generated as shown below:

 +------------------------------------------------------------------------+
 |**Definition of rule 80308**                                            |